replicatedhq/kots.io/content/reference/v1beta1/config.md

 ### `file`
 A `file` is a special type of form field that renders an [`<input type="file" />`](https://www.w3schools.com/tags/tag_input.asp) HTML element.
-It has both a value, which holds the file name, and data, the contents of the file.
+Only the contents of the file, not the name, are captured.
 See the [`ConfigOptionData`](/reference/template-functions/config-context/#configoptiondata) template function for examples on how to use the file contents in your application.

 ```yaml